-Academic Appeal: See Student Dispute Resolution and obtain the Student Handbook for procedures.
+Academic Appeal: See Dispute Resolution, Student found on page 264.

-TUDENT COMPETENCIE
+STUDENT COMPETENCIE

 Assessment of Student Competencies

 The faculty has defined six competencies in which baccalaureate degree students will be assessed periodically during their studies at UAS.
 The general education courses as well as degree requirements will help students develop and improve their skills in six critical areas.
 No one course will cover all the competencies.
 Assignments and tasks will be embedded into the course objectives of many different courses at different levels of the curricula to provide students the opportunity to learn and demonstrate mastery of these competencies.